rebbeli/rebbeli/README.md

 ---

-- 📫 Reach me at rebbeli -- @ -- protonmail -- dot -- com, encrypted and signed please.
-- 👯 I'd like to collaborate on Global Solutions for Global Problems.
+- 👯 I would like to collaborate on Global Solutions for Global Problems:
-- 🔭 I’m currently working on ending the brutal and terroristic policing structure.
+  - 🔭 Ending the brutal and terroristic policing structure.
+  - 🌱 Protect and defend Encryption, Privacy, and Information.
-- 🌱 Universal Basic Income
+  - 🌱 Further the arguments and build structures for Universal Basic Income.
-- 💬 Decentralized, Secure, Open, Direct Democracy
+  - 💬 Discuss and push for adopting a blockchain voting system, fully decentralized and open, as well as secure and private.
+Malicious providence for the right-wing, and the left.
+Only the People win.

+---

+- 📫 Reach me at ```rebbeli@protonmail```, _encrypted_ and _signed_ please.
+     That is not necessarily for the sake of security, but _principle_.
+     You might be surprised how much you can help.